-- Avoid conduct that is likely to put the student or other students at risk for injury. - Follow the behavioral standards in this handbook and the Student Code of Conduct, as well as any additional rules for behavior and safety set by the Principal, Teachers or Bus Drivers. - Remain alert to and promptly report to a Teacher or Principal any safety hazards such as intruders on campus and/or threats made by any person toward a student or staff member. - □ Know emergency evacuation routes and signals. - □ Follow immediately the instructions of Teachers, Bus/Van Drivers and other Network employees who are overseeing the welfare of students.
+Avoid conduct that is likely to put the student or other students at risk for injury.
+Follow the behavioral standards in this handbook and the Student Code of Conduct, as well as any additional rules for behavior and safety set by the Principal, Teachers or Bus Drivers.
+Remain alert to and promptly report to a Teacher or Principal any safety hazards such as intruders on campus and/or threats made by any person toward a student or staff member.
+Know emergency evacuation routes and signals.
+Follow immediately the instructions of Teachers, Bus/Van Drivers and other Network employees who are overseeing the welfare of students.
+Families & Con nmunity Member should: Avoid conduct that is likely to put the student or other school personnel at risk for injury.
+Wait for communication from the campus liaison on pick up locations.
+Please refrain from calling, messaging, or coming to the campus during an emergency situation.